cumason123/transit-equity/README.md

 3. What would the cost be to the MBTA and regional transit authorities for each proposed bus route/stop/zones based on ridership and fare costs?

 4. What would the cost be to make an entire regional transit area free and how would this compare?

+We answer these questions in our final report.